 This is a video class on change through cognitive psychology and changing thoughts.

-The purpose of this program is to inform and assist the inmate in learning what is healthy and unhealthy in a relationship and the keys to developing healthy relationships.
-They learn skills and develop habits that will build and maintain healthy relationships that will enhance their personal life.
+The purpose of this program is to inform and assist the participant in learning what is healthy and unhealthy in a relationship and the keys to developing healthy relationships.
+They learn skills and develop habits that will build and maintain healthy relationships to enhance their personal life.

 The Choices program is broken into five phases: Criminality, Substance Abuse, Anger Management, Life Management, and Relapse Prevention/After care.

-The primary purpose of this program is to motivate and encourage the inmate in personal change.
-Through classes, they are able to relate to others who have experienced recidivism with certain patterns in thinking, i.e. doing the same thing over and over, expecting a different result, only to experience the same result that sent them here in the first place.
+The primary purpose of this program is to motivate and encourage participants in personal change.
+Through classes, they are able to relate to others who have experienced recidivism with certain patterns in thinking, such as doing the same thing over and over, expecting a different result, only to experience the same result that sent them here in the first place.

 This educational course explores several topics related to Domestic Violence such as: the Rights of Battered Women, the Cycle of Violence, Effects of Domestic Violence on Children, Children of Battered Women, Myths of Abuse, Forms of Abuse: Physical, Emotional and Sexual, Cycle of Violence, The Power and Control Wheel, Ex-parte Orders (Protection Orders), and Plans for Safety.

-This program is composed of sessions on money and credit; stress and health, decision making, time management, conflict negotiation, as well as community resources and assertiveness.
+This program is composed of sessions on money and credit, stress and health, decision making, time management, conflict negotiation, as well as community resources and assertiveness.

 We discuss the developmental stages of a child; preventable birth defects; ways to provide loving support and to build self-esteem in children, ways to improve communication with children, discipline methods, setting adult/child boundaries, and building memories and traditions within a family.

 Barriers to change, along with temptations and triggers that bring so many back to prison are explored.
 They learn about making responsible choices and to set realistic goals for themselves and to realize the importance of seeking help when they need it.